Solar Panels: Are They Worth the Investment?

 To get your average savings over one year, you divide the total cost of solar by your average electric bill (the average monthly electricity bill in the U.S. is $121), then multiply that number by 12.

-All other factors staying the same, if your electric bill is higher than the average amount of $121, your savings will be greater and your payback period will be shorter.
+If your electricity bill is higher than the U.S. average of $121/month, your savings will be greater, and your payback period will be shorter.

 There is a 30 percent tax credit offered for home energy upgrades, including solar, called the Residential Clean Energy Credit.
 Be aware that this amount applies only to taxes owed.
 Therefore, you can only use the credit if you owe federal taxes.
 If you don't owe significant federal taxes, solar is generally still worth the investment, but know that you won't be able to utilize the incentive offered.